 Interestingly, tamarind is sometimes referred to as the “date of India.”

-This fruit has many uses.
-It's used for cooking, health and household purposes.
+This fruit has many uses, including cooking, health, and household purposes.

 Tamarind has played an important role in traditional medicine.

-In beverage form, it was commonly used to treat diarrhea, constipation, fever and peptic ulcers.
-The bark and leaves were also used to promote wound healing.
+In beverage form, it was commonly used to treat diarrhea, constipation, fever, and malaria.
+The bark and leaves were also used to promote wound healing (1).

 Modern researchers are now studying this plant for potential medicinal uses.

 The polyphenols in tamarind have antioxidant and anti-inflammatory properties.
-These can protect against diseases such as heart disease, cancer and diabetes.
+These can protect against diseases such as heart disease, cancer, and diabetes (1).

 Tamarind pulp can also be used as a metal polish.
 It contains tartaric acid, which helps remove tarnish from copper and bronze.

-Bottom Line: Tamarind is used as a flavoring in many dishes.
-It also has medicinal properties and can be used as a tarnish remover.
+Tamarind is used as a flavoring in many dishes.
+It may also have medicinal properties and can be used as a tarnish remover.

-It also contains 6 grams of fiber, 3 grams of protein and 1 gram of fat.
-This comes with a total of 287 calories, almost all of which are from sugar.
+It also contains 6 grams of fiber, 3 grams of protein, and less than 1 gram of fat.
+This comes with a total of 287 calories.

 It also contains polyphenols, which are naturally occurring plant compounds that have health benefits.
 Many of them act as antioxidants in the body (1).

-Bottom Line: Tamarind contains vitamins, minerals, amino acids and beneficial plant compounds.
-It also has a lot of sugar.
+Tamarind contains vitamins, minerals, amino acids, and beneficial plant compounds.

 Tamarind is available in prepared forms, such as candy and sweetened syrup.